Luminis-Arnhem/jmeter-websocket-samplers/README.md

 Make sure you're running JMeter with Java 8.
 Loading the plugin will fail silently if running with Java 7 (or older).

+## You can help!
+Spread the word!

+If you like this plugin, if you find it useful, you can help others that might have similar problems or challenges as you had, by spreading the word.
+Talk, tweet, blog about it; answer questions about how to load-test WebSocket on forums, stackoverflow etc. and let people know this plugin exists.
+If you think the plugin needs improvement, let the author know (see "feedback" below).

 ## Features
 The WebSocket Samplers plugin provides the following features: